-Rice County is located in middle of Kansas; it was named in memory of Samuel Allen Rice, Brigadier-General, United States volunteers, killed April 30, 1864, at Jenkins Ferry, Arkansas.
-The population of Rice County is 10,083 including the nine incorporated cities.
-They range in size from Lyons at 3,739 to Frederick on the north side of the county with a population of 18.
-It is listed as the second smallest incorporated city in the state of Kansas.
-The other towns are Alden, Bushton, Chase, Geneseo, Little River, Raymond and Sterling.
+The population of Rice county is 9,660 (2017) including the nine incorporated cities.
+They range in size from Lyons at 3,565 (2017) to Frederick on the north side of the county with a population of 8 (2017).
+It became the smallest incorporated town in the state of Kansas after an election in November, 2017 dissolved the previous town listed.
+The other towns are Alden, Bushton, Chase, Geneseo, Little River, Raymond, and Sterling.

-The Santa Fe National Historic Trail runs east to west through Rice County along Highway 56.
+The Santa Fe Historic trail runs east to west through Rice county along highway 56.
 Throughout the years, artifacts left by both Native Americans and pioneers have been found along the trail.
 These artifacts are being preserved and exhibited at the Coronado Quivira Museum in Lyons.
-The Santa Fe Trail’s history through Rice County has been written in a number of books and articles.
+The Santa Fe trail’s history through Rice county has been written in several books and articles.